Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 });

-Complete Frida prevention is not realistic for client-side apps.
-But meaningful friction is absolutely achievable.
+Complete Frida prevention isn't realistic for apps that run on user-controlled devices.
+But meaningful detection and friction is absolutely achievable:

 try {